-Can I prevent my ex-spouse from introducing their new partner to my children ?
-A common question posed to Family Law Attorneys revolves around the issue of whether or not a divorcing parent is entitled to prevent their children from interacting with the ex-spouse’s new partner.
+Can I prevent my ex-spouse from introducing their new partner to my children?
+A common question posed to Family Law Attorneys revolves around the issue of whether or not a divorcing parent is entitled to prevent the other parent from exposing the children to their new partner.

 COMMON QUESTIONS FROM CLIENTS